Redis Queue

 }

-The consumer supports multiple servers and processes, and the same message will not be consumed repeatedly.
-Consumed messages will be automatically removed from the queue, no need to manually delete them.
+Consumers support multiple servers and multiple processes, and the same message will not be consumed multiple times.
+Messages that have been consumed will be automatically removed from the queue without manual deletion.Tip

 return [